Enter to win a $5,000 scholarship!

-You put a lot of time and effort into your GPA, test scores and essays.
-Don’t detract from all of that hard work with easily avoidable blunders.
-To be sure you make the best impression you can with your application, admissions officers share the most common applicant mistakes.
+Don’t detract from all of that hard work with easily avoidable college application pet peeves.
+To be sure you make the best impression you can with your application, here are the most common college application mistakes that admissions officers experience.

-1. Not Specifying This School
+1. Not Getting Specific about That School

 2. Sloppy Applications